 11. Only one attorney for each party shall examine, or cross examine each witness.
 The attorney stating objections, if any, during direct examination, shall be the attorney recognized for cross examination.

-13. Any paper or exhibit not previously marked for identification should first be handed to the clerk, or to the court reporter or other court designee if no clerk is present, to be marked before it is tendered to a witness for examination; and any exhibit offered in evidence should, at the time of such offer, be handed to opposing counsel.
+13. Any paper or exhibit not previously marked for identification should first be uploaded via CM/ECF to the docket maintained for the applicable case using the CM/ECF Evidentiary Hearing Exhibit module, to ensure that it is marked before it is tendered to a witness for examination; and any exhibit offered in evidence should, of such offer, be emailed or handed to opposing counsel.

 14. In making objections counsel should state only the legal grounds for the objection and should withhold all further comment or argument unless elaboration is requested by the court.